kingfisherphuoc/EasySharedPreference/README.md

 Before you do anything with `SharedPreference`, you have to initialize the library first.
 You can do it in your `Application` class or in your first `Activity's OnCreate`:
 ```
 /**
  * You have to initialize all your preference when open app.
  *
  * @param context
  * @param createDefaultPreference : true if we want to create default {@link SharedPreferences}
  * @param names                   : list of custom {@link SharedPreferences}
  */
-    public static synchronized void init(Context context, boolean createDefaultPreference, String... names)
+SharedPreferencesManager.init(this, true, "Pre1","Pre2");
+// or using default sharedpreference name only
+SharedPreferencesManager.init(this, true);
 ```

 ### What's in the next version?